Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 .. figure:: images/matsim/noise_from_source_wps.png
    :align: center

-We should end up with a table called ``LDAY_GEOM`` that contains a list of contributing source attenuationComputeOutput for every receiver.
+We should end up with a table called ``LDAY_GEOM`` that contains a list of contributing source attenuation for every receiver.
 We can see such a list for the receiver n°1 in the figure below:

 .. figure:: images/matsim/lday_geom_table.png